UltimateTournament/ArcadeThirdPartyDocs/docs/getting-started.md

 ## 2. Integrate the Game and Server SDKs

-Integrating with the arcade is as easy as adding a few API calls.
+Integrating with the Arcade is as easy as adding a few API calls.
 Have a look at the [Integration Requirements](/docs/integration/integration-requirements) to get started, then follow the integration steps for your specific game type.

 ## 3. Submit Your Game for Review